After you’ve tried this amazing mushroom sauce, you will never go back to a store bought steak sauce again!

 - Can I use salted butter?
 This is kind of the same answer as about the beef broth.
 I like to have more control over the saltiness.
 There are varying degrees of salt in butter, so by using unsalted, I give myself the most control.

-- Creamy Mushroom Sauce If you are looking for a creamy mushroom sauce, you can add 1/3 cup heavy cream to the sauce as it cools.
+- Creamy Mushroom Sauce If you are looking for a mushroom cream sauce, you can add 1/3 cup heavy cream to the sauce as it cools.
 Adding it too hot or before it reduces enough can curdle or seperate the sauce.

 Mushroom Sauce for Steak